 A candid look at the challenges beneath the surface of modern living and a reminder to celebrate a meaningful connection to our environment.

-Made with the support of the Jane Anne Rothwell Award for 2021.
+This work-in-progress sharing was made with the support of the Jane Anne Rothwell Award for 2021.

 Lesley Conroy – lead artist and creative director